Expand your reach globally with translation tools

 Remember, once an international audience finds your channel, you’ll want to keep them coming back for more.
 While it’s ok to translate one-off videos, it can be more beneficial to translate an entire series.

 After you’ve implemented translation tools on your channel, check back into YouTube Analytics to see how well your channel is performing in foreign markets and other languages.
-Try filtering your Watch Time report to compare the watch time data from the original language of the video with all other languages you’ve translated it into it.
-Or, check your Translations report.
-The best way to get started is to experiment.
+Try comparing the watch time from the original language of the video with all the translated languages.
+Also, check your Translations data.

 Expanding the reach of your audience globally lets you foster a diverse, international community on your channel and can, ultimately, help result in greater engagement and monetization opportunities.